 - Remove from oven, cool 5 minutes in baking pan, then transfer muffins to a wire cooling rack.

 - Best stored in fridge up to one week.

 *Use my affiliate discount code "bakeitpaleo" for 15% off any Nuzest purchase

-***If you want strawberry chunks visible in your muffins (like the ones pictured) then add only half of the freeze dried strawberries to the mixture (step 2).
-Blend in food processor until batter is smooth.
-Then add remaining freeze dried strawberries and blend a few seconds more.
+**If you want strawberry chunks visible in your muffins (like the ones pictured) then add only half of the freeze dried strawberries to the mixture (step 3).
+Blend until batter is smooth.
+Then add remaining freeze dried strawberries and pulse batter a few times.